 Food and Accommodation

-Up 4 Adventure UK will provide all food for the duration of the residential.
-You will be expected to prepare and cook all meals for the group, on a rotation basis.
-Our staff will be on hand to help you with this of course, don't worry.
+Up 4 Adventure UK will provide all main meals for the duration of the residential.
+You need to bring snacks with you, we can run you to a supermarket on day 01 if needed.
 Make sure you have filled in the form sent to you, so we know your dietary needs if any!
 We will be staying in a local, independent campsite, with exclusive use of indoor kitchen, dining room and function area.
 The site has hot showers and toilets.
-You will be sharing a tent with one other participant, identifying as the same sex as yourself.
-Under 18’s will not share tents with over 18-year-olds and over.
-If you would like to discuss this with us, please feel free to get in contact.
+You will have your own tent for the duration of the residential.

 Personal Equipment and Phones

 Up 4 Adventure UK can provide you with all the technical equipment that you need for your adventure (make sure you have filled in the form sent to you!).
 The kit list for personal clothing needed is attached.
 Phones are now a big part of most people’s lives, we get it.
 If you would like to bring your phone along to take photos and or stay in touch with civilisation, you are very welcome.
-You will be asked to leave it in the minibus or in camp during the activities, so they don’t get broken or lost... or sunk!
-You are welcome to bring money, you don’t need it – but you are welcome to buy snacks/souvenirs etc!
+You may be asked to leave it in the minibus or in camp during the activities, so they don’t get broken or lost... or sunk!
+You need a small amount of personal money for snacks, tram tickets on day 01 and 05 and any souvenirs you would like to purchase.

 Kit List